 This is one of the most important question you should ask a candidate.
 The candidate’s response to this question will help you know if the candidate has a good understanding of inbound marketing.

-This question will also help you understand if the candidate is a good fit for your business especially if you want to concentrate in inbound marketing that will help you sell information that your audience will find useful.
+This question will also help you understand if the candidate is a good fit for your business especially if you want to concentrate on inbound marketing that will help you sell information that your audience will find useful.

 You should expect this kind of answer from a good candidate;